Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 What It's Used For

 Bronchoscopy is used so a doctor can look at the trachea and bronchi directly.
-This may be necessary to diagnose lung tumors, infections such as tuberculosis or inflammatory conditions of the lungs.
+This may be necessary to diagnose lung tumors, infections or inflammatory conditions of the lungs.
 It is also used to check the airways for signs of bleeding, and to stop bleeding or remove objects.
 If your doctor sees a suspicious area during bronchoscopy, an attachment can be placed on the end of the bronchoscope to take a small sample of tissue to be examined in a laboratory.

 Because you will probably be a little groggy after the bronchoscopy procedure, you will not be able to drive.
 Be sure to make arrangements for a friend or family member to help you get home.